Huremovic95/Tic-tac-toe/README.md

 <ul>
 <li>Add a form where the users can put in their names and it shows in game.
 Instead of X turn and X score {player} name and {player} turn.</li>
+<li> A single player mode where the user can play against a computer with difficulty settings.</li>
 </ul>

 <br>